HKUST-SING/Equipment-SINGLab/Cluster-HKSTP-Guide.md

 The OFED driver is not installed by default.
 Please download the driver from [Mellanox](http://www.mellanox.com/page/products_dyn?product_family=26) and install it by yourself.

+*TODO: Will provide the OS image containing the driver later.*

 # Configure PFC & ECN for RDMA Network

 DSCP 24 25 26 27 28 29 30 31 are mapped to TC 3.